-What distinguishes these preserved cucumbers from the rest is that they have the perfect combination of salt and sweet in them.
+What distinguishes these preserved cucumbers from the others is the combination of saltiness and sweetness.
 They taste great on burgers and sandwiches and can be a perfect sweet-and-sour dip for fried items like spring rolls or fries.

-People with a sweet tooth love candied pickles as they are covered with rich and thick layers of sweetened liquid.
-To make this type of pickle is an easy task as it hardly takes 10 minutes to prepare.
-All you need to do is cut pickles in thin slices and coat them with cider vinegar and sugar along with mixed pickling spices.
+Candied pickles are covered with rich and thick layers of sweetened liquids.
+All you need to do in preparation is cut pickles in thin slices and coat them with cider vinegar and sugar along with mixed pickling spices.

-However, the content of sugar is greater than any other ingredient to intensify the sweetness level.
+Sugar content contols the level of sweetness.
 Pour into a jar and seal properly.
-Store it in the refrigerator and flip the jar’s content daily for at least 1 week.
+Store it in the refrigerator and flip the jar’s content daily for at least one week.